JackDca/Mailpilewiki/Events-of-Note.md

-This page documents some of the more interesting events that can be found in the event log.
+This page documents the `data` section of some of the more interesting events.

 ## mailpile.mail_source.*